TheSmartCooking/Front-end/content/privacy-policy.md

 Welcome to **Smart Cooking ©**!

 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your personal data when you visit our website.
+This Privacy Policy explains how we collect, use, and protect your personal data when you visit our site.

 ## Information We Collect